Investing in Alabama's Future: Introducing the Community Scholars Program

 Who can apply?

 To be eligible, students must be high school seniors graduating from a high school in a county served by Alabama Power.
-Students attending public, private, or charter schools are all welcome to apply.
+Students attending public, private, or charter schools and those attending homeschool programs, are all welcome to apply.
 The program requires a minimum GPA of 3.0 on a 4.0 scale and plans to enroll full-time at an accredited two-year college, four-year university, or vocational-technical school for the upcoming academic year.

 Please note: children of Alabama Power employees are not eligible.
 Alabama Power does not serve the following counties, and students residing there are not eligible for this program: Colbert, Cullman, DeKalb, Jackson, Lauderdale, Limestone, Madison, and Morgan.